denistsoi/franklinchen.github.io/source/_posts/2011-10-25-rip-john-mccarthy-but-lisp-will-never-die.markdown

 The science program had apparently thought I was interested in programming because I had just completed an Advanced Placement course in computer science in high school.
 It was a course based on Pascal.
 I left the course rather uninterested in programming.
 We learned about arrays, linked lists, hash tables, trees, searching, sorting, etc., and it was all very dry and abstract.
 The course was my least favorite of my junior year in high school.
 Before this course, I had been exposed to BASIC, COBOL, and FORTRAN, and these were even less appealing to me.
 So I had the picture of computing as drudgery for doing numerical calculations and generating reports.

 Lisp seemed different.
 It didn't even seem like "programming" in the same sense.
-I saw my peers firing up the Golden Common Lisp [REPL](http://en.wikipedia.org/wiki/Read–eval–print_loop) on PCs and *interacting* with data, creating lists, using atoms, doing *symbolic* computation easily.
+I saw my peers firing up the Golden Common Lisp REPL on PCs and *interacting* with data, creating lists, using atoms, doing *symbolic* computation easily.
 At the time, I could not even make the connection between this kind of programming and anything I had learned in my Pascal-based high school course.
 There, linked lists took a lot to implement, and we learned about `new` and `dispose` and pointers.
 The effort to learn all this low-level stuff resulted in my never seeing from the course what much higher-level applications could be built on top.

 ## Again, I still hate programming

 Anyway, after I returned home, I started teaching myself Lisp, but didn't get very far because a new interest overrode all others.
-This despite my also new interest in Lisp and AI, and even having Doug Hofstadter autograph my copy of [*Metamagical Themas*](http://en.wikipedia.org/wiki/Metamagical_Themas), which had cute Lisp interludes.
+This despite my also new interest in Lisp and AI, reading GEB and even having Doug Hofstadter autograph my copy of [*Metamagical Themas*](http://en.wikipedia.org/wiki/Metamagical_Themas), which had cute Lisp interludes.

 At the science program I had heard peers raving about the [Feynman Lectures on Physics](http://www.feynmanlectures.info/).
 To make a long story short, after returning home, I read as far as I could before my senior year in high school began, I fell in love with physics, took Advanced Placement physics, and ended up going to college majoring in physics.